 A Busy Life Ended.
-Col. Wm L Frenholm, who was comroller of the treasury during Cleveand's first administration, died at his home in New York Friday of pneumonia.
-Col. Trenholm was a native of Charleston but had lived in New York for several years, where he was engaged in business.
-In commenting on his death The State says during his stay in New York Col. Trenholm was the constant friend and advisor of those South Carolinians who appealed to him For high grade engines, plain of funds.
-It would seem desirable that and we have seen it stated that he glide valve-Automatic, and never permitted an inquiry or request should be in the United States in order Thus, although absent in body, he gave constant evidence that his heart was and Wells.

-still with the people of South Carolina.
+Col. Wm L frenholm, who was comroller of the treasury during Cleveand's first administration, died at his nome in New York Friday of pneumonia.
+Col. Trenholm was a native of Charleston but had lived in New York most efficient mill for the for several years, where he was engaged money on the market, quick, in business.
+In commenting on his accurate.
+State Agent for H. New York Col. Trenholm was the constant friend and advisor of those cept up by the town on account of lack | South Carolinians who appealed to him and we have seen it stated that he never permitted an inquiry or request from his old State to pass unheeded.
+Thus, although absent in body, he gave constant evidence that his heart was still with the people of South Carolina.

 Money for Schools.

-At a meeting of the board of directors of the dispensary Friday asternoon Chairman Williams stated that the fi nancial condition of the hitntion now warranted the nayment of \$100,000 into the school fund and a resolution to Charleston to Georgetown and return (A. C. L.) 921 00 \$1.465.85 fund \$50,000 additional within the next thirty days.
+At a meeting of the board of directors of the dispersary Friday asternoon Chairman Williams stated that the fi nancial condition of the titution und \$50,000 additional within the next thirty days.

 THE LEADER INDEED.
-The New Ball Bearing Domestic Sewing Machine
+The New Ball Bearing Domestic Sewing Machine postpaid Agents Wanted in Unoncupied Terr

-It Leads in Workmanship, Beauty, Capacity, Strength, Light Running.
-Every Woman Wants One.
-Attachments, Needles and
+It Leads in Workmanship, Beauty, Capacity, Strength, Light Running, Every Woman Wants One.

-Parts for Sewing Machines of all makes.
-When ordering needles send Price 27c per dozen. post paid.
+Attachments, Needles and Parts for Sewing Machines of all makes.
+When ordering needles send Price 27c per dozen. sample.